Dominion 6.15 in Osaka-jo Hall: Event

 The event started with the preshow tag team confrontation between "Young Lion" teams of Daiki Nagai and Masatora Yasuda, and Katsuya Murashima and Shoma Kato, with the victory going to the latter.

 In the first main card bout, Sanada, Ren Narita, Yujiro Takahashi were scheduled to face Drilla Moloney, Clark Connors, Taiji Ishimori, and Chase Owens by teaming up with a mystery partner.
-The latter was revealed to be Bad Luck Fale who cut ties with the Bullet Club and alligned himself with House of Torture.
+The latter was revealed to be Bad Luck Fale who cut ties with the Bullet Club and aligned himself with House of Torture.
 The Bullet Club War Dogs contingent picked up the defeat after Chase Owens turned on them and also joined forces with House of Torture.
 Next up, Zack Sabre Jr. and Ryohei Oiwa picked up a victory over El Phantasmo and Shota Umino in tag team competition.
 The fourth bout saw Hiroshi Tanahashi defeating Yuya Uemura in one of Tanahashi's retirement road bouts.
 In the fifth bout, Sho was initially scheduled to team up with Yoshinobu Kanemaru to face Yoh and Master Wato for the IWGP Junior Heavyweight Tag Team Championship.
 On the night of the event it was announced that Kanemaru was unable to compete due to injury and was replaced by Douki who joined forces with House of Torture, subsequently betraying his previous unit of Just 4 Guys.
 Sho and Douki proceeded to win the junior tag titles, ending Wato and Yoh's reign at 47 days and no defenses.
 Next up, Tomohiro Ishii and Taichi defeated Great-O-Khan and Callum Newman to win the IWGP Tag Team Championship, ending the latter team's reign at 50 days and no defenses.
 Next up, Boltin Oleg defeated Konosuke Takeshita to win the NEVER Openweight Championship, ending the latter's reign at 162 days and six defenses.
 In the eighth match, Evil defeated David Finlay in a Dog Collar chain deathmatch.

 In the semi main event, Gabe Kidd defeated Yota Tsuji to win the IWGP Global Heavyweight Championship, ending the latter's reign at 162 days and four defenses.
 After the bout concluded, Kidd nominated Hiroshi Tanahashi as his next challenger.

 In the main event, Hirooki Goto defeated Shingo Takagi to secure the seventh consecutive defense of the IWGP World Heavyweight Championship in that respective reign.